jyouturner/groom4j/README.md

 ./run-read-agent.sh gist-packages /path/to/your/java/project

 # To groom a task
-./run-read-agent.sh groom-task --task="Your task description" /path/to/your/java/project
+./run-read-agent.sh tell-me-about /path/to/your/java/project --question="Your question"
 ```

 The script will automatically build the Docker image if needed and run the tool inside a container using Poetry.
 The Java project directory is mounted into the container, allowing the tool to access and analyze the project files.